 In the CRS COVID protocols that follow, the Health and Safety (H&S) Committee aims to present the best evidence and guideline-based practices to optimize the health and safety of the CRS community, both the students and faculty, during the COVID-19 pandemic.
-The H&S Committee is a 13 member committee of dedicated current and former parents, trustees, and faculty, including administration and our school nurse.
+The H&S Committee is a committee of dedicated current and former parents, trustees, and faculty, including administration, classroom teachers, specialists, and our school nurse.
 Many of these protocols advise measures thought to significantly decrease the likelihood of person-to-person transmission of coronavirus at school.
 While we recognize that no measures can completely eliminate risk, we feel that we can meaningfully reduce and mitigate these risks with the successful implementation of these recommendations.

 The committee's goals are to promote the individual health of our community members, as well as the health of our community as a whole.
 Related to this, it is important to note that one of the main responsibilities of the H&S Committee is determining if the overall risk is mitigated to a degree that in-person learning is possible (see Protocol #10: Assessment of Risk of In-person Learning).
 In addition, H&S can advise on hybrid models - specifically if and how various models may impact the health and safety of our students and teachers in the event that this assessment is relevant.